May 4, 2020

 Dove Creek, Colo. – The previously announced merger between Frontier Community Health Clinic (FCHC) and Axis Health System (AHS) became official on May 1st.
 The federal review of the two nonprofit healthcare entities was finalized in late April in support of the merger’s May 1st effective date.
 As Community Health Centers, both FCHC and AHS are committed to addressing the need for affordable and accessible medical, behavioral, and dental care.

 As part of this merger, behavioral health care access is being expanded at the Dove Creek location.
 Providing behavioral healthcare services through tele-video has gained significant momentum in rural regions across the country as an effective way to use technology for increased availability and access.
 AHS is now offering, walk-in behavioral health crisis services via tele-video at its Dove Creek location, Monday through Friday during business hours.
 Crisis services are available at no-cost to the patient.
-24/7 local crisis support remains available through the Axis Care Hotline at 970.247.5245.
+24/7 local crisis support remains available through the Axis 24/7 Care Line at 970.247.5245.

 AHS’s experience with telehealth services has expanded over the last several years and is being used successfully with basic crisis intervention services.
 Walk-in crisis services at the Dove Creek location will connect to an AHS crisis team staff using state-of-the-art tele-video equipment.
 As with all healthcare, these services are confidential and will align with all of the established standards for privacy, protection, referral, screening, or access to other appropriate care.
 The addition of tele-video capacity will also allow AHS to provide a broader range of follow-up and ongoing behavioral healthcare and support at the Dove Creek location.